 It became a war of attrition in the race.
 Other notable dropouts included Jim Walmsley, Caroline Chaverot, Luis Alberto Hernando, Tim Tollefson, Zach Miller, Claire Gallagher, Stephanie Howe, Ryan Sandes.
 It is such a tough race but I think that the drop-out rate amongst the elites was unusually high this year.
 It looked like it could be a year for the Americans, with so many of the favourites, but it wasn’t to be.
 Xavier Thevenard took his third UTMB win, Robert Hajnal of Romania was second and Jordi Gamito was third in the men’s race, and Francesca Canepa, Uxue Fraile Azpeitia and Jocelyne Pauly made up the women’s first three.

 But the big story for us at Run247 was…Brits on the podium!
 Beth Pascall ran an incredibly smart race, moving up the places and finished in 4th place!
 Damian Hall, 12th at last year’s UTMB, had ambitions on the top 10 this year and ran a fantastic race to finish 5th!
-Sophie Grant, in her 5th UTMB, achieved her best ever result of 12th.
+Sophie Grant, in her 5th UTMB, achieved 12th place.
 Jim Mann, who just lives for the media attention, steadily moved up the places to finish 15th.
 Paul Giblin had a hard day out but still finished in 22nd place.
 Jo Meek also had a very tough day but still fought it out to finish in 19th place, Holly Rush was in 21st, Amelia Watts 22nd and Debbie Martin-Consani 25th.
 All in all a pretty great day out for the Brits at UTMB!

 See the full results